hberginc/wine_ratings_data_analysis/README.md

 ## Motivation
 As a self-proclaimed Oenophile, analyzing the data collected by wine experts employed by WineEnthusist, allowed me to dive into the controversial subject of wine ratings.
 Ratings help guide consumers to spend their money on wine that has verified, quantified quality.
 This key advertising strategy has launched a series of tasting events, social media rating apps along with wine competitions.
 Wine consumption has been skyrocketing, and as such, exploring our built in assumptions is a key aspect to moving forward in the wine industry.

-## Questions
-1. Do our tasters have a more lengthy description of the wines they have rated higher?
-2. Do specific regions or countries have statistically higher ratings?

 ## About this Data
 * Viewing this data before manipulating the points of interest, it seems like there is a total of thirteen categories.
 Of these thirteen, the following 5 columns provide the most interets.
-    1. Country: This gives the full name of the Country where the wine was made.
+    1. country: This gives the full name of the Country where the wine was made.
     2. description: Here is the description given by the wine taster
     3. points: This refers to the rating given by the taster
     4. price: Price of wine at the moment it was tasted
-    5. province: states, divisons or other special areas within a country where winery is located
+    5. province: states, divisons or other special areas within a country where winery is located6
-    6. taster_name: Name of the taster, info about the individual can be found on WineEnthusiast.com
-    7. taster_twitter_handle: taster's available social media
-    8. variety: what variety or type classifies the wine

-* With 43 different countries listed, I was interested in the amount of wines from each country were rated in this data set.
-Here is a visual of the top included countries and the least included.
+* With 43 different countries listed, the top included countries and the least included can be found in the image below.
+We see that US, Italy and France have the most available data per country.
 ![picture](images/top_least_rated_bar.png)

 * Price seems to drive much of the wine business.
-Viewing the inital disribution of prices, most wines tasted were between $10 and $70.
-However, these tasters have also ventured into the outlandish prices including the most exensive bottle: $330,000.
+Viewing the inital disribution of prices, most wines tasted were between $4 and $80.
+However, these tasters have also ventured into the outlandish prices including the most exensive bottle at $330,000.
 ![picture](images/price_box.png)
-    * In the visual above we see the prices with the top five countrys all have substatial outliers, the most sigificant being France.
+    * In the visual above we see the prices with the top five countrys all have substatial outliers, the most variation being in France.
-    * We also see an overall price drop when compared to the rating above, at and below the average point value of the data set.
+    * We also see an overall price drop when compared to the rating at or above, at and below the average point value of the data set.

 * The collection of ratings range from 80 to 100 which is a typical rating range for wines.
 In America, the ratings range from 80-100 and in Europe they range from 0 - 20.
 The ratings follow a bell curve shape centering around 88.
 ![picture](images/Original_rate_dist.png)